• Skip to content

 Requirements for living in the property

-At least one purchaser or transferee must occupy the property as their main residence.
+At least one purchaser or transferee must:

 Changes in living arrangements